Scalarm/supervisor-virtroll_optimization/VirtrollOptimization/README.md

-# This is a Scalarm Virtroll Optimization Supervisor for standalone use with Scalarm Platform or as a Scalarm Experiment Supervisor plugin application.
+# Scalarm Virtroll Optimization Supervisor

-## For more information about Scalarm Supervisor see: https://github.com/Scalarm/scalarm_experiment_supervisor
+This is a Scalarm Virtroll Optimization Supervisor for standalone use with Scalarm Platform or as a Scalarm Experiment Supervisor plugin application.
+For more information about Scalarm Supervisor see: https://github.com/Scalarm/scalarm_experiment_supervisor

 # Dependencies